olivier3lanc/Frontend-links/README.md

 ## Editors ans Generators

+* [Clippy — CSS clip-path maker](https://bennettfeely.com/clippy/) The clip-path property allows you to make complex shapes in CSS by clipping an element to a basic shape (circle, ellipse, polygon, or inset), or to an SVG source.
+* [PixelMe - Make your Pixel Avatar in no time](http://xsgames.co/pixelme/) Make your 8bit pixel avatar and sell it as an NFT!
 * [minimator](https://minimator.app/) minimalist graphical editor in your browser and on the go
 * [[OFFICIAL] FocoClipping| Free Image Background Remover Online](https://www.fococlipping.com/) FocoClipping is an online image background remover to remove image background freely by smart AI.
 Then edit, crop, change background, add shadows to perfect your photos!
 * [Wavelry](https://wavelry.vercel.app/)